Recombinate (antihemophilic factor recombinant) for hemophilia

 Hemophilia A is caused by mutations leading to a missing or faulty FVIII, a clotting protein in the blood.
 Without FVIII, the blood cannot clot normally.
 As a result, people with hemophilia A may experience heavy or prolonged bleeding episodes occurring either spontaneously or following an injury or surgical trauma.

-Recombinate contains a recombinant version of FVIII, which is similar in structure and works in the same way as human FVIII.
-As such, it can be used as a replacement therapy to temporarily make up for the missing or faulty FVIII, thereby helping to prevent and control bleeding in hemophilia A patients.
+Recombinate contained a recombinant version of FVIII, which was similar in structure and worked in the same way as human FVIII.
+It could be used as a replacement therapy to temporarily make up for the missing or faulty FVIII, helping to prevent and control bleeding in hemophilia A patients.

-The recombinant protein is made in Chinese hamster ovary cells.
-These cells were genetically modified in the lab by introducing a gene that enables them to make the recombinant protein.
+The recombinant protein was made in Chinese hamster ovary cells genetically modified in the lab by introducing a gene enabling them to make the recombinant protein.

-Recombinate was approved by the U.S. Food and Drug Administration in December 1992 for the prevention and control of bleeding episodes in people with hemophilia A, becoming the first recombinant FVIII concentrate to be approved in the country for that indication.
+Recombinate was approved by the U.S. Food and Drug Administration in December 1992 to prevent and control bleeding episodes in people with hemophilia A. It was the first recombinant FVIII concentrate to be approved in the country for that indication.

-It also is approved to manage bleeding episodes before, during, and after minor or major surgical procedures.
+It was also approved to manage bleeding episodes before, during, and after minor or major surgical procedures.

-The therapy also was approved in Europe in June 1993, but is no longer commercially available.
+The therapy was approved in Europe in June 1993, but is no longer commercially available.

-Recombinate is contraindicated, or not recommended, for people who previously experienced life-threatening allergic reactions to:
+Recombinate was contraindicated, or not recommended, for people who previously experienced life-threatening allergic reactions to:

 - any ingredient in Recombinate, including calcium, histidine, human albumin, polyethylene glycol, polysorbate-80, and sodium